 All J scholars should submit the arrival confirmation form and wait two weeks before applying for a California driver's license.

-All international students should be able to apply for a driver's license and Social Security Number (if eligible) after November 1.
+All international students should be able to apply for a driver's license and Social Security Number (if eligible) 30 days after the I-20/DS-2019 program start date.

 ONLY if you need to apply for these services earlier, submit a Student Validation Request. (http://www.stanford.edu/dept/icenter/validation2.fb).